ElDuartte/portfolio-v1/README.md

 If you are reading this have a nice day!

-This landing is made with just vanilla JS, sass and html
+This landing is made with just vanilla JS, css and html.